Kyle Lobstein: Milwaukee Brewers

 On July 13, 2021, Lobstein was traded to the Milwaukee Brewers in exchange for cash considerations and was optioned to the Triple-A Nashville Sounds.
 On August 17, Lobstein was designated for assignment by the Brewers.
 On August 20, Lobstein cleared waivers and was assigned outright to the Triple-A Nashville Sounds.
 On October 5, Lobstein elected free agency.

 Toros de Tijuana (second stint)

 On March 25, 2022, Lobstein signed with the Toros de Tijuana of the Mexican League.
 Lobstein appeared in 13 games for Tijuana, posting a 1-2 record and 5.01 ERA with 31 strikeouts in 23.1 innings pitched.

 On February 15, 2023, Lobstein was loaned to the Lake Country DockHounds of the American Association of Professional Baseball.
 However, prior to the start of the American Association season on February 28, Lobstein’s contract was returned to Tijuana.

 Long Island Ducks

 On March 8, 2023, Lobstein signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 37 games (12 starts), Lobstein struggled, going 5-5 with a 5.66 ERA and 81 strikeouts.
+He became a free agent following the season.

+Lake Country DockHounds

+On June 19, 2025, after a year of inactivity, Lobstein signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+In six starts for Lake Country, he posted a 3-1 record and 5.34 ERA with 27 strikeouts across 30 1/3 innings pitched.
+Lobstein was released by the DockHounds on August 17.

-Scouting Report
+Scouting report

 A finesse pitcher, Lobstein relies on a mid to high 80's fastball.
 He also throws a cutter, changeup and a curveball.